usethesource/rascal-website/courses/Recipes/UserInterfaces/LanguageServer/ParsingService/ParsingService.md

 Type in a ((Rascal:SyntaxDefinition)), also known as a context-free grammar, for your language.

 Here is an example that defines a very small programming language called "Pico".
-We will use this language throughout all recipes for the ((LanguageServerProtocol)).
+We will use this demo language throughout all recipes for your ((LanguageServer)).

 ```rascal-include
 demo::lang::Pico::Syntax